top of page

 2. Suburb choice matters more than expected

-Two suburbs 10 minutes apart can feel completely different in:
+Two suburbs just 10 minutes apart can feel completely different in lifestyle, demand, and long-term value.

-That's why buyers who don't spend time understanding suburb positioning often end up:
+That's why buyers who don't spend time understanding suburb positioning often end up in the wrong location for their needs.

 If you're still narrowing this down, the Illawarra suburb match calculator is a good starting point.